webda2l/symfony-docs/routing.rst

     This is used for such things as setting the ``Content-Type`` of the response (e.g. a ``json`` format translates into a ``Content-Type`` of ``application/json``).

+``_query``
+    Used to add query parameters to the generated URL.

+    .. versionadded:: 7.4

+        The ``_query`` parameter was introduced in Symfony 7.4.

+    .. deprecated:: 7.4

+        Passing a value other than an array as the ``_query`` parameter was deprecated in Symfony 7.4.

 ``_fragment``
     Used to set the fragment identifier, which is the optional last part of a URL that starts with a ``#`` character and is used to identify a portion of a document.